 According to the Center for Control and Disease Prevention (CDC), alcohol abuse causes over 88,000 deaths per year, making it the second deadliest drug in the United States.
-The U.S. Department of Health and Human services report that alcoholism affects over 17 million people.
+The U.S. Department of Health and Human Services reports that alcoholism affects over 17 million people.

-When faced with such a difficult situation, it is vital that you understand what steps to take to help to your loved one.
+When faced with such a difficult situation, you must understand what steps to take to help to your loved one.
 This article provides information and tips that can help you know what to do when a family member needs your help in this situation.

 What is alcoholism?